A baby squirrel showing any of the following symptoms is NOT healthy and therefore needs help:

 Stay far away from the area so that you do not scare the mother.
 Return to check the box periodically.
 Hopefully, the mother squirrel will return and take her baby back to the nest.
 Squirrels are excellent mothers and take good care of their young.

 If you have disturbed a nest and frightened a mother squirrel, you might see the squirrel run away from the nest or her baby.
 DON’T PANIC!
 There is a very good chance that she will return and continue to care for her young.
-Even if the baby has fallen from the nest, its mother can pick it up by the scruff of its neck and take it back to the nest.
+Even if the baby has fallen from the nest, its mother can pick it up and take it back to the nest.

 1. Make sure that the box containing the animal is secure on the seat or floor of your car.